petergoes/petergoes.nl/content/blog/binding-behaviour-to-html-with-web-components-as-progressive-enhancement.md

 For smaller (or simpeler) sites, that do not require a lot of JavaScript (like this website), a large Front-end framework is overkill.
 The question becomes again: "How do you manage JavaScript when you use a HTML templating language?"

-The folks over at [GRRR](https://grrr.nl) (checkout [Grrr's tech blog](https://grrr.tech)!), have released [Hansel](https://github.com/grrr-amsterdam/hansel) to deal with this.
+The folks over at [Grrr](https://grrr.nl) (checkout [Grrr's tech blog](https://grrr.tech)!), have released
+[Hansel](https://github.com/grrr-amsterdam/hansel) to deal with this.
 I have used that for a couple of projects, and I like the philosophy behind it.
 But for this website, I wanted a build step free developer experience.
 By using a small set of features of the Custom Elements spec, I think I hit the sweet spot.

 ## Componentised UI with a HTML templating engine

-To explain the concept, I'll use the [`tag-list`](https://github.com/petergoes/petergoes.nl/tree/main/_includes/components/tag-list) component from the [bookmarks](/bookmarks) page.
+To explain the concept, I'll use the [`tag-list` component](https://github.com/petergoes/petergoes.nl/tree/main/_includes/components/tag-list) from the [/bookmarks](/bookmarks) page.
 On this page, I'll store bookmarks, which have _tags_ on them.
 The tags are not yet displayed when I write this though.

 Besides the big list of all bookmarks, I wanted a way to filter them by tag.
 Eleventy gave me a hard time in doing this during build time.
 Because of that, I wanted to do it with JavaScript.